 Regulatory risks: In response to relentless cyber events that adversely impact society, changes are being made to existing regulations, and new ones are coming into existence.

-Where insurers do not see evidence of an organization possessing a comprehensive view of its third-party exposure (both IT and non-IT), with controls and processes in place to proactively manage the same, they are likely to increase waiting periods, remove qualifying retentions, and impose sublimits or coinsurance.
-Addressing these concerns by showing an organizational dedication to understanding and mitigating the impact of third-party risk on business operations is key to maintaining broad coverage.
+Where insurers do not see evidence of an organisation possessing a comprehensive view of its third-party exposure (both IT and non-IT), with controls and processes in place to proactively manage the same, they are likely to increase waiting periods, remove qualifying retentions, and impose sublimits or coinsurance.
+Addressing these concerns by showing an organisational dedication to understanding and mitigating the impact of third-party risk on business operations is key to maintaining broad coverage.